 This course will provide students with a basic knowledge and understanding of the principles, processes and strategies related to the financial aspects of operating organizations whose mission involves the provision of sport related services and/or products.
 Topical areas include basic concepts of financial management and planning, budgeting approaches and strategies, and innovative and traditional revenue acquisition methods applicable to sport related organizations.
 Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201.
-Spring.
+Fall/Spring as needed.